ssl-27/adc/README.md

-# CN Square - E-Commerce Platform
+# Australia Dairy Company - E-Commerce Platform

 To run the prototype server locally, (1) docker or (2) yarn can be used.